 The majority of tummy tuck procedures can be performed at a surgery center or hospital as an outpatient procedure.
 In most situations, general anesthesia is used.
-Incisions are made in the lower abdomen and around the umbilicus in the standard tummy tuck procedures.
-In a vertical abdominoplasty, a vertical incision is added and an incision along the lower back is utilized in a circumferential abdominoplasty.
+In a standard abdominoplasty procedure, incisions are made in the lower abdomen and around the umbilicus.
+In a vertical abdominoplasty, a vertical incision is added.
+In a circumferential abdominoplasty, an incision along the lower back is utilized.
 The latter procedures are typically performed on patients with massive weight loss and significant skin laxity.

 Call today to schedule your comprehensive consultation with Dr. Aya-ay.

 Tampa, FL 33618